Health Tanzania - Adolescent health - Enfants du Monde Health Tanzania - Adolescent health - Enfants du Monde

 Over 44’000 teenagers will benefit from the project

-In 2021, Tanzania had a population of 61 million people of whom almost a quarter were adolescents aged 10 to 19, that is 15.5 million young people.
-The well-being of this age group is closely linked to their sexual and reproductive health.
-And yet among the sexually active adolescents, only half of them used a condom the last time they had sexual intercourse*.
-As a result, in some rural areas 39% of adolescent girls aged 15 to 19 already have a child or are pregnant**.
-They run an increased risk of premature birth, complications during childbirth and maternal and neonatal mortality.
+In 2021, Tanzania has a population of 61 million, nearly a quarter of whom are adolescents aged 10 to 19, representing 15.5 million young people.
+The good health of this age group is closely linked to their sexual and reproductive health.
+However, among sexually active adolescents, only half used a condom during their last sexual encounter*.
+In some rural areas, 39% of adolescent girls aged 15 to 19 already have a child or are pregnant**.
+They are at increased risk of premature birth, complications during childbirth, and maternal and neonatal mortality.

 **Teenage childbearing by region, UNFPA Teenage pregnancies factsheet 2018

-Partnership of 2 Swiss NGOs with complementary specialised skills
+The Partnership of two Swiss NGOs with Cutting-edge and Complementary Expertise

-- Improve the knowledge of nearly 15,000 adolescents aged 10 to 19 and encourage a positive attitude to issues of sexuality, contraception, and pregnancy
+• To improve the knowledge of nearly 15,000 adolescents aged 10 to 19 and promote a positive attitude towards sexuality, contraception and pregnancy

-- Change the attitude of around 100 adults from school or medical environments so they can support young people if problems related to these issues arise
+• Change the attitudes of nearly 100 adults from the school and medical sectors so that they support young people when they encounter problems related to these issues

-- Improve the availability and quality of reproductive and sexual health services in Ulanga district
+• Improve the availability and quality of sexual and reproductive health services in the district of Ulanga

 Julius et Neema*, students, Tanzania

-We are 2 students aged 17, and our teacher chose us to run sex education sessions for young people.
-We were trained and now we’re organising sessions to talk to other pupils at school
+We are two 17-year-old students, and our teacher has chosen us to lead sex education sessions for young people.
+We have been trained and now we organise sessions to talk to other students at the school.

-*Assumed names to protect the identity of our beneficiaries
+*Fictitious names have been used to protect the identity of those involved.

-Adolescents in Tanzania often lack information on issues related to sexuality, contraception, and pregnancy.
-Sex education is almost non-existent: girls for example do not realise they can fall pregnant the first time they have sexual intercourse; contraception use is minimal.
+Teenagers in Tanzania often lack information about sexuality, contraception and pregnancy.
+Sex education is almost non-existent: girls may not know that they can become pregnant from their first sexual encounter, for example, and contraceptive use is low.

-An appropriate sexuality education aims to improve the knowledge of nearly 15,000 adolescents.
-Appropriate sex education will help reduce sexually transmitted infections and the number of unwanted pregnancies***.
-Switzerland is one of the countries with the fewest teenage pregnancies in the world, and this is because sex education has formed part of the school curriculum for many years.
+Appropriate sex education helps reduce sexually transmitted infections and the number of unwanted pregnancies***.
+Switzerland is one of the countries with the lowest teenage pregnancy rates in the world, largely because sex education has been part of the school curriculum for many years.

 ***2015 UNESCO report entitled « L’éducation sexuelle complète : Nouvelles données, leçons et pratiques – Étude mondiale 2015 »

-Based on analysis of these interviews, our education specialists, working alongside the training team in Tanzania, will develop an educational guide for facilitators and will train them in participatory approaches so they can engage young people, for example by producing radio broadcasts or educational plays.
-This approach will have considerable impact on health education sessions.
+Based on the analysis of these interviews, our education specialists, in collaboration with the training team in Tanzania, will develop a teaching guide for facilitators and train them in participatory methods to involve young people, for example through the creation of radio programmes or educational plays.
+This approach significantly increases the impact of health education sessions.

-In the rural district of Ulanga, the region’s hospital is the only one to provide reproductive and sexual health services, in an environment which is not tailored to adolescent needs.
-In the other 23 clinics in the area, the lack of trained healthcare staff, restricted opening hours, the limited choice in family planning methods, or just being unaware of their existence, result in limited access to these services for young people.
+In the rural district of Ulanga, the regional hospital is the only facility providing sexual and reproductive health services, in an environment that is not adapted to the needs of adolescents.
+In the district’s 23 other facilities, a lack of trained healthcare staff, restrictive opening hours, limited choice of family planning methods, or simply ignorance of their existence mean that young people have limited access to these services.

-For this reason our partner SolidarMed will put in place measures aiming to tailor health centre services to the needs of young people – for example by making available dedicated ‘closed door’ consultation rooms, or by flexible consultation hours, and by strengthening the competences of healthcare staff so they can offer a broader range of services, family planning or screening for sexually transmissible diseases.
+That is why our partner SolidarMed is going to implement measures to adapt health centre services to the needs of adolescents - for example, by creating dedicated ‘closed-door’ consultation rooms or adjusting consultation hours, and by strengthening the skills of healthcare staff to offer a wider range of services, including family planning and screening for sexually transmitted diseases.

-- Carry out an educational assessment to gain a better understanding of current educational practices and the needs of young people
+• Conduct an educational assessment to better understand current educational practices and the needs of young people;

 In Switzerland